falakthkr/falakthkr/README.md

 She/Her

 ## 💻 I am a Full stack Developer
-- 🌱 I’m currently learning Hugo and Golang.
+- 🌱 I’m currently learning Python.
 - 👾 I’m an Associate Software Engineer at Codemonk.

 ### 🔭 Other interests
-I like playing the classical guitar and enjoy yoga.
+I like playing the classical guitar and yoga.
+I also enjoy a round of golf on the weekends.

 ### 📫 How can you reach me?
 Connect with me on [Twitter](https://twitter.com/falakthackar) or [LinkedIn](https://www.linkedin.com/in/falakthackar/).

-### 💬 Want to know more about me?
-You can find my work on my [Portfolio](http://falakthkr.github.io/).

 ## ⚡ My Github Stats
 <p align="center">